 For all its attractions, Tibet is a formidable place where even day walks involve survival skills and generous portions of determination.
 The remoteness of Tibet combined with its extreme climate poses special challenges for walkers - and unique rewards.
 As it's situated on the highest plateau on earth and crisscrossed by the world's loftiest mountains, nothing comes easily and careful preparation is all important.
-Even on the most popular treks, which can involve several days of travel without any outside help, high passes up to 5600m are crossed.
+Even on the most popular treks high passes up to 5600m are crossed.

 Cities such as Lhasa and Shigatse provide bases from which to equip and launch treks.
 Walking the classic treks presented here will serve you well.
-Should you decide to venture further afield, there are certainly many more frontiers beckoning the experienced, well-equipped trekker.
+Should you decide to venture further afield, there are certainly many more frontiers beckoning the experienced, wellequipped trekker.

-It's a good idea to budget in one or two extra days for your trek, especially if a lot of road travel is needed to get to the trail-head: roads can be blocked, especially in the wet summer months.
-If on your own, you might also need additional time hiring local guides and beasts of burden.
+It's a good idea to budget an extra day for your trek in case you get on the road more slowly than intended.
+Your travel guide might also need additional time hiring local help and beasts of burden.

 Trekkers must be prepared for extremes in climate, even in the middle of summer.
 A hot, sunny day can turn cold and miserable in a matter of minutes, especially at higher elevations.
 Night temperatures above 4700m routinely fall below freezing, even in July and August.
-At other times of the year it gets even colder.
-In midwinter in northwestern Tibet, minimum temperatures reach -40°C. Yet Tibet is a study in contrasts, and in summer a scorching sun and hot, blustery winds can make even the hardiest walker scurry for any available shade.
+At other times of year it gets even colder.
+In midwinter in northwestern Tibet, minimum temperatures reach minus 40°C. Yet Tibet is a study in contrasts, and in summer a scorching sun and hot, blustery winds can make even the hardiest walker scurry for any available shade.
 Between the two extremes, the Tibetan climate - cool and dry - is ideal for walking, but always be prepared for the worst.